>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 As a former wedding planner, I know how difficult this part may be; so here are some tips to help you along the way!

-First, it’s essential to have conversations with each side's clergy members about their expectations and beliefs - which will ultimately shape your ceremony.
+First, it’s essential to have conversations with each side’s clergy members about their expectations and beliefs, which will ultimately shape your ceremony.
+Religious leaders from both faiths may need to be consulted, as some may serve as officiants depending on your traditions.

-This could include anything from who participates in the service (i.e., if there needs to be two officiants), what type of music is allowed/encouraged, etc.
+This could include anything from who participates in the service (i.e., whether two officiants are required) to what type of music is allowed/encouraged, etc.

-Last but not least, make sure both families feel heard while navigating these decisions together: no one wants anyone feeling left out during this exciting time!
+Last but not least, ensure that both families feel heard while navigating these decisions together; no one wants anyone to feel left out during this exciting time.

 TIP: When talking through religious customs with the different parties involved, try making a list of questions beforehand – this helps ensure everyone feels heard and keeps conversations organised.

-For interfaith couples, the wedding planning process can be a journey of discovering how to make two different worlds come together.
+For interfaith couples, the wedding planning process can be a journey of discovering how to bring together two distinct worlds.
+Interfaith marriages require thoughtful discussion and planning to honour both partners' traditions and beliefs.

 This challenge is especially apparent when it comes to addressing expectations and beliefs in pre-marital counselling.